BitMind-AI/bitmind-subnet/docs/Mining.md

 python bitmind/download_data.py
 ```

 This step is optional.
-If you choose not to run it, the dataset will be downloaded automatically when you run our training scripts.
+If you choose not to run it, the dataset will be downloaded automatically when you run the training scripts.

-The download location of this script is `~/.cache/huggingface`
+The default download location for data is `~/.cache/huggingface`

 ## Registration